 - Author – Add your author bio to your pages.
 As readers scour articles and share them, they want to know that someone with expertise wrote the article.
 An authorless piece of content isn’t distinguished as much as one with an author, a photo, and a bio that provides why they should be listened to.

 - Mobile Formats – If your page isn’t easily readable, like it would be with Google’s Accelerated Mobile Page (AMP) format, you’re probably not going to rank in mobile searches.
 And mobile searches are dramatically on the rise.

-- Primary Research – if your company has proprietary industry data that may valuable to your prospects, dig through it and provide a public analysis.
+- Primary Research – If your company has proprietary industry data that may be valuable to your prospects, dig through it and provide a public analysis.
 Primary research is a goldmine and is shared constantly online.
-Timely, factual data is in high demand by industry publications, influencers, and even your competitors.
+Timely, factual data is in high demand by industry publications, influencers, and competitors.

-- Curated Secondary Research – look at the bottom of this infographic and you’ll find that they did their research – finding over a dozen sources of primary research that paints a clear image of what needs accomplished.
-Sometimes just organizing and pulling out the gold provides all the information your prospects are seeking.
+- Curated Secondary Research – Look at the bottom of this infographic and you’ll find that they did their research – finding over a dozen sources of primary research that paints a clear image of what needs accomplished.
+Sometimes, just organizing and pulling out the gold provides all the information your prospects seek.

 - Pay for Promotion – Paid search promotion, paid social promotion, public relations, native advertising… these are all solid, targeted, investments these days.
 If you’re going through the trouble of creating great content – you best have some budget left over to promote it!